OctopusDeploy/blog/blog/2018-11/oracle-database-using-redgate-part-II/index.md

 ![](jenkins-add-octopus-server.png)

 The Octopus Deploy plug-in will handle creating the release and deploying the release, but it doesn't handle packing and publishing those packages.
 For this, we will use Octo.exe.
 You can download the latest version at https://octopus.com/downloads.
 I'm going to be putting octo.exe into a folder for the build to access.
-In this case, it will be C:\Utilities\Octo
+In this case, it will be `C:\Utilities\Octo`.

+**Please Note:** The Octopus Deploy plug-in was created by the Jenkins community.
+They have done an awesome job.
+But it doesn't have the exact functionality our other plug-ins have.

 ![](octo-exe-location.png)